eclipse-archived/ceylon-lang.org/documentation/1.0/faq/language-design.md

 the signature of the `setItem()` method would be:

 <!-- try: -->
-    void setItem(Integer index, Bottom item)
+    void setItem(Integer index, Nothing item)

-(i.e. contravariant occurrences of the type parameter would take the value `Bottom` in the covariant instantiation of the invariant type.)
+(i.e. contravariant occurrences of the type parameter would take the value `Nothing` in the covariant instantiation of the invariant type.)

 We're still trying really hard to _not_ need to add use site